numfocus/DISCOVER-Cookbook/DISCOVER/16_social_events.md

 #### 🍎 Low effort, high impact
 - Choose simple, low-cost activities that focus on interaction rather than expense (for example, shared breakfasts, walks, or discussion circles).
-- Use existing conference spaces for casual meetups instead of booking new venues.
 - Encourage attendees to suggest or host informal social ideas during registration or check-in.

 #### ✅ High effort, high impact